-A daylight white balance is usually too warm for night sky photos, but I often find this to be this most natural “general” setting to use when shooting in RAW.
+A daylight white balance is usually too warm for night sky photos, but I often find this to be the most natural “general” setting to use when shooting in RAW.

 Generally, cooler settings are used for astrophotos, depending on location and environment.
 I enjoy my photos of the night sky to have a cooler blue look, rather than a red/brown feel to it.

 Here is an example of a wide-angle astrophotography shot using a cooler white balance.
 The photo was shot using the daylight white balance but was “cooled-down” in post-processing.

 This photo was shot at dusk using daylight white balance but was adjusted to look cooler.

 The image above was shot from a Bortle Scale Class 4 site, which is why it appeared naturally cool, straight out of the camera.
 From my light-polluted backyard in the city, shots appear much warmer with a reddish-brown hue to them.

 The light pollution from the city gives all of my shots from home a warm feel.

 To find the best white balance for your photo, start with the suggestions above and shoot test photos in increments of 100.
 Adjust your white balance to a cooler or warmer setting, depending on your location and the desired look of the image.

 The above photo was captured using a (full spectrum) modified DSLR camera and appeared very red before adjusting the white balance.